-The University of Warwick is pleased to welcome over 3,300 students from Europe, Russia and Central Asia each year, studying from foundation programme to our research degrees.
-We currently have 2 students from Afghanistan studying with us on campus.
+The University of Warwick is pleased to welcome over 3,300 students from Europe, Russia and Central Asia each year.
+We currently have 40 students from Lithuania studying with us.
 All the information you need on making your application to Warwick can be found below.
-If you have any questions, please don't hesitate to get in touch with us.
+If you have any questions, please don't hesitate to get in touch.

 Individual Counselling Appointments - If you'd like to arrange to have a private one to one appointment, please click here for more information

-A summary of the Entry Requirements can be found here.
+A summary of the Entry Requirements can be found hereLink opens in a new window.
 If you have any questions, please contact us.

 You need to demonstrate a required level of English language proficiency to meet the entry requirements for Warwick.
 Please see more here.